Sina-Amare/business-analyst-agent/README.md

 - Python 3.8+
 - An API key from an LLM provider (e.g., [OpenRouter.ai](https://openrouter.ai/))
-- (Optional) A LangSmith API key for tracing.
+- A LangSmith API key for tracing.

 ### 2. Setup